cabforum/servercert/docs/BR.md

 f.
 Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8)
 Required if the subject:organizationName field, subject:givenName field, or subject:surname field are present and subject:localityName field is absent.
 Optional if the subject:localityName field and the subject:organizationName field, the subject:givenName field, or the subject:surname field are present.
-Prohibited if the subject:organizationName field, the subject:givenName field, and subject:surname field are absent.
+Prohibited if the subject:organizationName field, the subject:givenName field, or subject:surname field are absent.
 Contents: If present, the subject:stateOrProvinceName field MUST contain the Subject's state or province information as verified under Section 3.2.2.1.
 If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information as verified under Section 3.2.2.1.

 g.
 Certificate Field: subject:postalCode (OID: 2.5.4.17)
-Optional if the subject:organizationName field subject:givenName field, or subject:surname field are present.
+Optional if the subject:organizationName, subject:givenName field, or subject:surname fields are present.
-Prohibited if the subject:organizationName field, subject:givenName field, and subject:surname field are absent.
+Prohibited if the subject:organizationName field, subject:givenName field, or subject:surname field are absent.
 Contents: If present, the subject:postalCode field MUST contain the Subject's zip or postal information as verified under Section 3.2.2.1.

 h.
 Certificate Field: subject:countryName (OID: 2.5.4.6)